-Figure 15: (a.) an undirected graph generated by the unary grammar $S \to AAS \mid \lambda$ .
+Figure 15: (a.) an undirected graph generated by the unary grammar $S \to AAS \mid \lambda$.
 In expressive power this shape is equivalent to a recursively enumerable grammar (type-0) in the Chomsky hierarchy as it allows the contraction of two productions (subject1 and possessor) into a single one (/).
-14b has the same layout in a directed (arrows) graph and core arguments ARGO and ARG1 for subject and object, respectively.
-Essentially, figure 15a., 15b. and 12 express an identical structure despite using slightly different conventions on the surface.
+15b has the same layout in a directed (arrows) graph and core arguments ARGO and ARG1 for agent (subject) and object patient (object), respectively.
+Essentially, figure 15a., 15b. and 12 express an identical structure despite using different cosmetic conventions.